WardLordRuby/match_wire/README.md

 [![GitHub License](https://img.shields.io/github/license/WardLordRuby/match_wire?label=License&labelColor=%2323282e)](LICENSE)

 MatchWire is a game launcher that enhances the core H2M/HMW (Mw2 Remastered) experience by offering key quality-of-life improvements.
-From its core MatchWire is designed to be extremetly low overhead, providing no in game performance degradation with even the lowest end pc's.
+From its core MatchWire is designed to be extremely low overhead, providing no in game performance degradation with even the lowest end pc's.

 It provides a server scraper that supports writing your own queries of Mw2 Remastered servers running [IW4Admin][iw4m-server-master] and/or servers found on the HMW master server, as well as a reconnect command to connect you to your last joined server.